 What is The MTHFR Gene Mutation?

 Gene mapping has become extremely popular of late and a lot of research is being put into looking at various genes and their impact on our health.
 The most well studied gene in terms of health is the methylenetetrahydrofolate reductase or MTHFR.
-This article will address the question of what is the MTHFR gene mutation, how does it impact our health and what can we do if we have an alteration at this gene?
+This article will address the question of what is the MTHFR gene mutation, how it impacts our health and what can we do if we have an alteration in this gene?

 Genes are encoded by little proteins in what is called your DNA.
 These genes indicate things like biological traits (hair/eye color, skin tone, etc.) but they can also influence how a person’s body responds to its environment.